xk1234/tp/docs/DeveloperGuide.md

 - Existing problems, target direction, and name ideas: Used by Xinkang to brainstorm all of these(Google AI studio)
 - User stories: Used by Xinkang to brainstorm target user and come up with user stories.
 User stories were later edited to fit the required format(Google AI studio)
 - Feature Specifications: Used by Xinkang to write initial feature specifications in the required format.
-Final product was edited to accomodate changes from other group members(O3 mini)
+Final product was edited to accommodate changes from other group members(O3 mini)

 --------------------------------------------------------------------------------------------------------------------